 Then the ocean appears, and that long stretch of boulders that comprises the jetty at Nehalem Bay.

 This, too, is a curious structure in some ways.
 The ocean can be raging and in a crazed mood, slamming even harder against the jetty on its rocky fingers that jut out into the sea.

 But look into the bay mouth, on the other side of the jetty, and it’s paradoxically quite calm.

 All those driftwood piles make for plenty of building possibilities.
 Would-be architects seem to abound here, with humans having created and left behind some magnificent little temporary shelters.
 Many look quite ingenious.

 Look down to the south and you’ll see the iconic Twin Rocks – about seven miles away.
 These structures change shape all the time, depending on your angle.
 From this vantage point, so many miles to the north, they look thinner, almost squished.
 They’re rather comically reminiscent of the opening credits of a spaghetti western flick, where the picture is strangely elongated.

 The south jetty here was constructed in 1916 and the north jetty in 1918.
 The southern one is 4,950 feet long, according to the Army Corps of Engineers, and the north jetty is 3,890 feet.They went under some restoration in 1981 and ’82, when the Corps and its contractors put more than 347,000 tons of rock into the tips of the jetties.
-Over the first few decades, the chunks of it were taken away periodically by underwater currents and big waves.
+Over the first few decades, lots of chunks of it were periodically taken away by underwater currents and big waves.